Ghini/DistanceMatrixToCoords/README.rst

 show me an example
 ---------------------

-we are in Colombia, a small area near La Macarena, I have a GeoTiff for the area and we're looking at it, and 5 reference points:
+we are in Colombia, a small area near La Macarena, I have a GeoTiff for the area and we're looking at it, and 4 reference points, they have an 'id' field and they are called, clockwise from bottom left, corner, source-2, source, and junction:

 .. image:: doc-resources/pic-case01-01.png
     :width: 510px